310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 Everyone has their own fashion sense, so anything goes so long as it suits them, yeah?

-Actually, wait-- Can I take a picture with you?
+Actually, wait— Can I take a picture with you?
 I feel I could burst out in laughter if I could keep looking at it~!

 Ah—wait wait, come back!